jacklynchiaentsai/ai-fullstack-textgenimage/README.md

 ## Running the app 💻
 ### setting up .env file within server directory
-register for MongoDB database, Cloudinary, and OpenAI API (paid service) to replace the following access keys structure your .env file:
+register for MongoDB database, Cloudinary, and OpenAI API (paid service) to replace the following access keys
+structure your .env file like the following:
 ```
 OPENAI_API_KEY=""
 MONGODB_URL=""